 White Bean Hummus

-This White Bean Hummus is light and creamy and made without tahini and chickpeas.
-Serve with raw veggies for a light snack!
+This white bean hummus is light and creamy and made without tahini and chickpeas.
+Serve with raw veggies or your favorite crackers for a light snack!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.
 Read my disclosure policy.